wmorgan/dcos-docs/1.7/usage/services/marathon.md

             **Tip:** You must create a separate JSON configuration file for each Marathon instance.

-        2. From the DCOS CLI, enter this command:
+        2. From the DC/OS CLI, enter this command:

                  $ dcos package install --options=<config-file>.json marathon

-        3. From the DCOS web interface **Services** tab, click on your Marathon service name to navigate to the web interface.
+        3. From the DC/OS web interface **Services** tab, click on your Marathon service name to navigate to the web interface.
 For more information, see [Deploying Multiple Marathon Instances][2].

 # <a name="uninstall"></a>Uninstalling a Marathon Instance

-1. From the DCOS CLI, enter this command:
+1. From the DC/OS CLI, enter this command:

         $ dcos package uninstall marathon